Chualar train-bus collision: Crash

 Between 4:20 to 4:25 p.m., Espinosa was traveling east on Thomas Ranch Road, a private country lane, approaching a single railroad track just to the west of, and parallel to, U.S. Route 101, a mile south of Chualar and about eight miles south of Salinas.
 The crossing, which was privately maintained, was not marked by lights, signs or signals.
 There were no trees, crops or other objects impeding visibility down the train tracks.

-A freight train from the Southern Pacific Railroad with four diesel locomotives, the lead unit being SP 5857, an ALCO RS-11, pulling 71 cars carrying sugar beets, and a caboose, was approaching from the south at a high speed, either 61 mph, according to the railroad, or 67 mph, according to the California Highway Patrol.
+A freight train from the Southern Pacific Railroad with four diesel locomotives, the lead unit being SP 5857, an ALCO RS-11, pulling 71 cars carrying sugar beets and a caboose, was approaching from the south at a high speed (either 61 mph, according to the railroad, or 67 mph, according to the California Highway Patrol).
 The precise speed was never determined with certainty.
 The train crew applied the emergency brake.
-Not realizing the train was approaching, the driver moved slowly across.
+Not realizing the train was approaching, the driver moved slowly across the tracks.
 The train collided with the bus.
 Despite the application of the emergency brake, the train did not come to a stop until the front of the train had proceeded 3050 ft north of the intersection.

 Years later, a survivor recalled that the bus was struck in the rear, and that he survived because he went to the front.